RazorFlow/docs/src/content/js/guide/components/filter/filter_configure.md

 #### Date Range Filter

-A date range filter allows your users to select a range of dates by specifying a start and end date, use the {{ linkApi("FilterComponent", "addDateRangeFilter") }} function.
+A date range filter allows your users to select a range of dates by specifying a start and end date, use the {{ linkApi("js", "FilterComponent", "addDateRangeFilter") }} function.

 ~~~
 filter.addDateFilter ("sale_period", "Sale Period");